 - Always have a plan expressed in concrete KPIs.
 Having an ambitious and risky plan is fine while not having a plan is a no-go.

 - Always have a benchmark when comparing performance.
 Ideally, your benchmark should be your plan.
-If not, it can be the previous year/quarter’s performance.
-If that does not make sense, you can use results of some other team that did something similar.
-If not – an industry average.
+If not, it can be the previous year/quarter's performance.
+If that does not make sense, you can use the results of some other team that did something similar.
+If not - an industry average.

 - Measure only what matters and avoid tracking everything (you will be tempted to do this once you get your SQL and Excel under control).